 (a) Plan Requirements.
 Local Form 2084-4 (Chapter 13 Plan) must be used for all original, amended, or modified plans.
 All sections of the plan must be completed, or if not applicable marked with N/A or NONE.
 The treatment of all known secured or priority creditors must be disclosed in the plan.
-Varying provisions must be specific and not inconsistent with the Code, FRBP or Local Rules.
+Varying provisions must be specific and consistent with the Code, FRBP or Local Rules.

 (2) Debtor's Duties: